Homological mirror symmetry for the quartic surface

 one sees that $\A$ and $\G$ determine $\A'$ completely, and that there are no constraints on $\G$.
 In other words, one can define a group $\GG(A)$ of {\em gauge transformations} which are arbitrary sequences of multilinear maps $\{\G^1 = id_A, \G^2: A \otimes A \rightarrow A[-1], \dots\}$, and then \eqref{eq:pullback} and its successors define an action of $\GG(A)$ on $\AA(A)$, whose quotient is the set of equivalence classes (this becomes entirely transparent in a geometric formulation, where it is the action of formal noncommutative diffeomorphisms on integrable odd vector fields).
 Additionally, there is a canonical action of the multiplicative semigroup $\C$ on $\AA(A)$, by multiplying $\mu^d$ with $\epsilon^{d-2}$, which we denote by $\A \mapsto \epsilon^*\A$.
 For $\epsilon \neq 0$, it is still true that $\A$ is isomorphic to $\epsilon^*\A$, even though not by a gauge transformation: the isomorphism is multiplication by $\epsilon^k$ on the degree $k$ component.
 The $\C$-action obviously descends to $\AA(A)/\GG(A)$.

 The main justification for imposing conditions \eqref{eq:mu1zero} is the Homological Perturbation Lemma, which says the following.
-Let $\B$ be an $A_\infty$-algebra with an isomorphism $F: A \rightarrow H(\B)$.
-Then one can find an $A_\infty$-structure $\A$ on $A$ satisfying \eqref{eq:mu1zero} and an $A_\infty$-homomorphism $\F: \A \rightarrow \B$ such that $H(\F) = F$.
+Let $\B$ be an $A_\infty$-algebra with an isomorphism (of graded algebras) $F: A \rightarrow H(\B)$.
+Then one can find an $A_\infty$-structure $\A$ on $A$ satisfying \eqref{eq:mu1zero}, and an $A_\infty$-homomorphism $\F: \A \rightarrow \B$ such that $H(\F) = F$.
 This establishes a bijection

 \begin{remark} The construction of $\A$ is explicit: take maps